 - 1. The College will provide office space for each faculty member equipped with a desk, two chairs, a bookcase and filing cabinet.
 No more than two (2) faculty members will be assigned to an office. - 2.
 Faculty members shall have reasonable access to secretarial assistance, duplicating services, and supplies for the preparation of teaching materials, examinations and related materials. - 3.
 All rights and privileges of access to library materials and services currently available shall continue. - 4.
 Each faculty member shall have reasonable access to telephone services including the use of the New Hampshire in-state line and out-of-state long distance service for academic business. - 5.
 Faculty will have a computer, basic office software, e-mail accounts, internet access and reasonable access to printing for purposes of carrying out their professional responsibilities. - B. Professional Enhancement Funds: The parties believe Professional Enhancement Funds provide important support for faculty and their professional work.
 Each faculty member is given an annual allotment on July 1 and is expected to use or designate the use of these funds by the following May 15th.
 These funds are not transferable between faculty members prior to the May 15th deadline. - 1.
-Each faculty member shall be allowed \$1350 for professional enhancement for FY15, \$1450 for FY16 and \$1500 for FY17.
+Each faculty member shall be allowed \$1,500 for professional enhancement for FY18, \$1,550 for FY19 and \$1,650 for FY20.
 The proposed use of this allocation must be designated by each faculty member by May 15.
-The allocation for FY16 may be spent by the faculty member anytime between July 1, 2015 and May 15, 2017.
-If the faculty member is carrying over funds from FY16 then the total amount a faculty member may spend between July 1, 20115 and May 15, 2017 is \$2950.
+The allocation for FY19 may be spent by the faculty member anytime between July 1, 2018 and May 15, 2019, unless the faculty member will be utilizing these funds for professional enhancement occurring after May 15th but before July 1st.
+In this case, the faculty member must inform their dean in writing on or before May 15th.
+If the faculty member is carrying over funds from FY19 then the total amount a faculty member may spend between July 1, 2019 and May 15, 2020 is \$3,200. - 2.
+Appropriate use of professional enhancement funds shall include, but not be limited to, professional travel and/or materials used in research or teaching. - a.
+Each faculty members shall inform their Dean or Director of the use and/or designated use of funds by May 15.

-- 2. Appropriate use of professional enhancement funds shall include, but not be limited to, professional travel and/or materials used in research or teaching. - a.
-Each faculty members shall inform their Dean or Director of the use and/or designated use of funds by May 15. - b.
+- b.
 Each faculty member must use customary College purchasing procedures.
-All requests for reimbursement must be submitted during the fiscal year in which the expense is incurred. - 4.
-Professional enhancement funds not so designated by May 15 will be transferred to the School's professional enhancement fund, and faculty in the School may request those funds for additional professional enhancement. - 5.
-In the event that no successor agreement is concluded by June 30, 2017, the language of the above shall continue through June 30, 2018.
+All requests for reimbursement must be submitted during the fiscal year in which the expense is incurred. - 3.
+Professional enhancement funds not so designated by May 15 will be transferred to the School's professional enhancement fund, and faculty in the School may request those funds for additional professional enhancement. - 4.
+In the event that no successor agreement is concluded by June 30, 2020, the language of the above shall continue through June 30, 2021.